berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 ========================================================

 OpenGL is extended by adding new GLX requests, OpenGL requests or additional enumerated values to the OpenGL requests.
-The OpenGL Ar- chitectural Review Board maintains a registry of indexes for each vendor to use as they wish.
+The OpenGL Architectural Review Board maintains a registry of indexes for each vendor to use as they wish.

-New names must clearly indicate to clients whether some partic- ular feature is in the core OpenGL or is vendor specific.
+New names must clearly indicate to clients whether some particular feature is in the core OpenGL or is vendor specific.
 To make a vendor-specific name, append a company identi er (in upper case) and any additional vendor-specific tags (e.g. machine names).
-For in- stance, SGI might add new commands and manifest constants of the form glNewCommandSGI and GL NEW DEFINITION SGI.
+For instance, SGI might add new commands and manifest constants of the form glNewCommandSGI and GL NEW DEFINITION SGI.
 If
-SGI wanted to provide extensions that were specific to its Reality En- gine, then the names might be of the form glNewCommandSGIre and GL NEW DEFINITION SGI RE.
-If two or more licensees agree in good faith to implement the same extension, and to make the specifica- tion of that extension publicly available, the procedures and tokens that are de ned by the extension can be su xed by EXT.
+SGI wanted to provide extensions that were specific to its Reality Engine, then the names might be of the form glNewCommandSGIre and GL NEW DEFINITION SGI RE.
+If two or more licensees agree in good faith to implement the same extension, and to make the specification of that extension publicly available, the procedures and tokens that are de ned by the extension can be su xed by EXT.

 6 Glossary